-- 3. Subject to the provisions of Rule 43 {eligibility and admission} of the Scheme, the following shall be eligible for membership of the Contributory Pension Scheme: - (a) all University assistants; - (b) such other employees of the University as are ineligible to join the Universities Superannuation Scheme; - (c) permanent employees of any Employer. - 4.
-Contributions to be paid by members of the Scheme shall be deducted from their salaries.
+3. Subject to the provisions of Rule 43 (eligibility and admission) of the Scheme, the following who is to join. shall be eligible for membership of the Contributory Pension Scheme:

-Alterations of Scheme.
+(a) all University assistants;

-- 5. Subject to the restrictions contained in Rule 5 {amendment} and in Schedule 2 to the Rules {contracting-out}, the Scheme may be altered from time to time without the authority of a Grace in order to ensure its continued approval by the Pension Schemes Office and by the National Insurance Contributions Office of the Inland Revenue or any bodies which succeed either of them.
-Such alterations shall be published in the Reporter. - Revised rules for the Contributory Pension Scheme were approved by Grace 1 of 24 October 2012 (amended by Grace 1 of 30 July 2014, Grace 1 of 13 May 2015, Grace 1 of 27 July 2016, Grace 1 of 18 January 2017, and Grace 2 of 22 August 2018).
-Up-to-date copies of the rules may be obtained from the Head of the Pensions Section or from the Pensions web page at https://www.pensions.admin.cam.ac.uk.
+- (b) such other employees of the University as are ineligible to join the Universities Superannuation Scheme; - (c) permanent employees of any Employer. - 4.
+Contributions to be paid by members of the Scheme shall be deducted from their salaries. - 5.
+Subject to the restrictions contained in Rule 5 {amendment} and in Schedule 2 to the Rules Alterations of {contracting-out}, the Scheme may be altered from time to time without the authority of a Grace in order to ensure its continued approval by the Pension Schemes Office and by the National Insurance Contributions Office of the Inland Revenue or any bodies which succeed either of them.
+Such alterations shall be published in the Reporter.